The Federal Convention convened in the State House (Independence Hall) in

 On September 17, 1787, the document was signed and sent to Congress, which soon forwarded printed copies to the state legislatures.
 Then began the great debate.
 Madison, Hamilton, and Jay wrote the brilliant Federalist Papers.
 George Mason, Elbridge Gerry, and Patrick Henry led the Antifederalists in opposing it.
 Others joined in the argument, in pamphlets, articles, speeches, and letters.
 By June 21, 1788, conventions in nine states later approved it.
 Thus the States, which had so recently gained their independence, gave up some of their hard-won sovereignty "in Order to form a more perfect Union."

-Image of James Madison Image: James Madison was not only the preeminent figure at the convention
+Image: James Madison was not only the preeminent figure at

 but also played a leading role in the ratification process.